-In total we used 34 measured snow microstructures, covering several types of seasonal snow.
+In total we used 34 measured snow microstructures covering several types of seasonal snow.
 The particular snow types used are, according to the terminology of Fierz et al. (2009), precipitation particles (PP), decomposing and fragmented precipitation particles (DF), rounded grains (RG), faceted crystals (FC), depth hoar (DH), and melt forms (MF).
 We used sample sizes larger than the REV sizes reported by Calonne et al. (2011).
-The tetrahedral meshes used in the Finite Element simulations were produced using the CGAL library, and contains between 20 and 90 million elements.
-The samples are described in the Supplementary Material, and includes both previously published snow samples (from Hagenmuller et al., 2016, 2019; Peinke et al., 2020) and new snow samples.
+The tetrahedral meshes used in the finite element simulations were produced using the Computational Geometry Algorithms Library (CGAL) and contain between 20 and 90 million elements.
+The samples are described in the Supplement and include both previously published snow samples (from Hagenmuller et al., 2016, 2019; Peinke et al., 2020) and new snow samples.